tyhouch/tylerhouchin-dot-com/content/blogs/why-is-china-flooding-the-world-with-free-ai.md

 Over the past year, Chinese companies have released a flood of open source AI models.
 DeepSeek, Qwen, Kimi, GLM, MiniMax - new ones every few weeks, all under permissive licenses, weights available for anyone to download.

 And these aren't second-tier models.
-As of November 2025, the leaderboard has Kimi K2 Instruct as the leading open source model.
+As of December 2025, the leaderboard has Kimi K2 Instruct as the leading open source model.
 It's competitive with leading US closed models (GPT-5, Gemini 3, Claude 4.5 Opus) and significantly better than any US open source alternative.

 ![LLM Intelligence Index Leaderboard](/images/blogs/china-free-ai/llm_leaderboard_chart.png)